 Acquired: In Person, Dallas Cowboys Training Camp 1991, 1993, 1994

-Max Montoya was drafted in the 7th round by the Cincinnati Bengals from UCLA in 1979.
-After claiming the starting job he’d start at right guard for the formidable Bengals offensive line for 152 games over the next 11 seasons and 2 Superbowl appearances.
+Max Montoya was drafted in the 7th round by the Cincinnati Bengals out of UCLA in 1979.
+After claiming the starting job he’d start at right guard for the formidable Bengals offensive line in 152 games over the next 11 seasons and 2 Superbowl appearances.
 Max would also be named to the ProBowl in 1986, 1988, and 1989 before signing with the Los Angeles Raiders in 1990.

 Max’s signing with the Raiders was controversial at the time as GM Mike Brown had stated that Montoya had made a commitment not to look elsewhere.
 He immediately became the highest paid offensive lineman in the history of the Raider franchise.
 He went to the ProBowl one more time in 1993 before retiring in 1995.
 Max’s final statistics include starting 203 games over 16 seasons.

 Max was always planning for life after football during his playing days.
 After briefly coaching football, Montoya became a franchisor of Penn Station East Coast Subs and is involved in real estate.
 He also owns his own Mexican restaurant in northern Kentucky called Montoya’s.